Nilotic peoples: Physiology

-Physically, Nilotes are noted for their typically very dark skin color and slender, tall bodies.
+Physically, Nilotes are noted for their typically very dark skin color and lean, and occasionally tall bodies.
 They often possess exceptionally long limbs, particularly their distal segments (fore arms, lower legs).
-This characteristic is thought to be a climatic adaptation to allow their bodies to shed heat more efficiently.

 Sudanese Nilotes are regarded as one of the tallest peoples in the world.
 Average values of 188.6 cm for height and 56.8 kg for weight were seen in a sample of Sudanese Shilluk.
 Another sample of Sudanese Dinka had a stature/weight ratio of 181.9 cm and 58.0 kg, with an extremely ectomorphic somatotype of 1.6–3.5–6.2.